Eyosias1/Simu-pop-lap/README.md

 As we've seen in the introduction, to realize the instructions required we wrote some functions down.
 Our programme consists of 5 c files if we don’t count mt19937ar.c and one header file.
 In total we have 2 structures and 21 functions.
 But only 11 of them are important.

-We will see some of the functions we won't talk about later on.
+We will see some of the functions we will talk about later on.
 Such as creating a rabbit or simulating a population.

 how do we create a rabbit ?